Uttama Villain: Home media

 Herotalkies.com (VS Ecommerce Ventures) legally released the film for audiences outside India in June 2015.
 Initially, the satellite rights were acquired by Jaya TV, but it was later sold to Zee Tamil.

-Lawsuit

-Plagiarism allegations

-There was speculation that the first look of the film was inspired from a photograph taken by French photographer Eric Lafforgue, but Kamal Hassan denied the allegations by saying, "Theyyam is more than a 1000-year-old art.
-The make-up was done by a good artist who is probably a third-generation practitioner of this art.
-My film has a Theyyam dance fusion with Tamil Nadu's Kooththu tradition".
-Admitting that the lighting might have had a few similarities to the photograph of the French photographer, he said that comparing the photo with his first look poster was like saying two lovers leaning on one another's chest looking in the same direction is a copy of the Ek Duje Ke Liye poster.
-He also stated that the poster did not depict a mask, but make-up painted on his face and that it took four hours to paint it.

-Protests by Vishva Hindu Parishad
+Controversies

-Vishva Hindu Parishad's (VHP) Tamil Nadu wing called for banning the film's release, as they alleged that the lyrics of a song in the film had belittled a conversation between Prahalada and Hiranyakashipu, which offend the religious sentiments of Hindu people.
+Prior to its release, the Vishva Hindu Parishad's (VHP) Tamil Nadu wing called for banning the film's release, as they alleged that the lyrics of a song in the film had belittled a conversation between Prahalada and Hiranyakashipu, which offend the religious sentiments of Hindu people.
 They also criticised the makers for the objectionable portrayal of Lord Vishnu in a song.
-Furthermore, the Indian National League, a Muslim organisation also protested against the film citing that it may hurt religious sentiments.
+The Indian National League, a Muslim organisation also volunteered on protesting against the film citing that it may hurt religious sentiments.
+Furthermore, a lawsuit was filed by producer and distributor R. Thangaraj of Thangam Cinemas, to stay the release of the film citing Lingusamy's non-payment of ₹2 crore dues to the distributor.
+Lingusamy later assured the distributor that the amount would be settled before 28 April.